vectordotdev/content-old/posts/hello-world-in-kafka-using-python.md

 > That sounds convincing!
 But how does Kafka solve the above mentioned challenges and why would one need a system like this?

-Kafka is a distributed platform and build for scale.
+Kafka is a distributed platform and built for scale, which means it can handle sky-high frequency reads and writes + it can store huge volumes of data.
 It ensures that the data is always reliable at any point in time.
 It also supports strong mechanisms for recovery from failures.
 Besides these, here are some of key aspects on why one should be using Kafka:

 ### 1. Simplify the backend architecture